 If you or someone you love is diagnosed with spondylolisthesis, treatment options vary from simple at-home measures to surgery.
 Spondylolisthesis is a condition in which one or more spinal vertebrae have destabilized, for any number of reasons, and slipped out of place.
-Depending on the degree of vertebral displacement, your overall health and other factors, your doctor may recommend a variety of treatment tactics, often starting with non-surgical strategies in an attempt to alleviate any discomfort.
+Depending on the degree of vertebral slippage, ranging from a slippage of less than 25 percent to a slippage of 100 percent, along with your overall health, your doctor may recommend a variety of treatment tactics.
+Typically, you may begin with the nonsurgical strategies described below to relieve your symptoms.

-- Pain medicine – To help ease the discomfort
+- Pain medication to help ease the discomfort

-- A stabilization brace – To limit spine movement and ease pain
+- A stabilization brace to limit spinal movement and ease pain

-Contact Laser Spine Institute today to learn more about the spondylolisthesis treatment options we have available, and the many ways we can help you return to a more active, enjoyable life.
+At Laser Spine Institute, our minimally invasive procedures offer a safer and effective alternative to open spine surgical techniques, as well as shorter recovery periods and lower risks of complication.^ Contact our dedicated team today to learn more about the spondylolisthesis treatment options we have available, and the many ways we can help you return to a more active and enjoyable life.

 To relieve spondylolisthesis symptoms, our board-certified+ surgeons can perform a variety of minimally invasive decompression procedures to remove the damaged disc and alleviate the symptoms associated with this debilitating condition.
 To find out if you are a potential candidate for our outpatient procedures, reach out to our dedicated team today and ask for a free MRI review.*